team401/Vision-Tutorials/README.md

 ./bin/flCalculator 401
 ```

 Replace 401 with the distance away the camera is in inches.
-It will then print out the Focal Length for your camera.
+It will then print out the focal length for your camera.
 Try to have the center of the goal be lined up on the center of the entire frame (the white dot) for the best results.

-**NOTE:** Each camera has a different Focal Length and the code is not perfect, for the best results, preform multiple tests and average your Focal Lengths together.
+**NOTE:** Each camera has a different focal length and the code is not perfect, for the best results, preform multiple tests and average your focal lengths together.

 ----------
 <a name="hsvFind"></a>